cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 physics properties (`additionalThermalBridgeUValue`, `infiltration rate`, `effectiveThermalCapacity`).

 All these attributes are optional.
-Among those, `floorArea` may be attributed several times to a building, specifying different values for different `FloorAreaType`.
 A `ThermalZone` may optionally contain an explicit volume geometry (specified by `volumeGeometry`), useful in particular for visualisation purposes, but not necessary for heating and cooling demand calculations.
 The `ThermalZone` may also be related to a room (`bldg:Room`).
-The actual surface boundaries of a `ThermalZone` are defined by means of `ThermalBoudary` objects (see later).
+The actual surface boundaries of a `ThermalZone` are defined by means of `ThermalBoundary` objects (see later).

 If occupied, a `ThermalZone` must be related to at less one `UsageZone` object (see Occupancy Module), which contains the usage boundary conditions for the